-Assurance Level Control Environment Compliance

-Substantial There are minimal The control environment

-control weaknesses, has substantially

-which present very low operated as intended

-risk to the control although some minor

-environment. errors have been detected.
+Assurance Level Control Environment Compliance Substantial There are minimal control weaknesses, which present very low risk to the control environment.
+The control environment has substantially operated as intended although some minor errors have been detected.
 Adequate There are some control weaknesses, which present a medium risk to the control environment.
 The control environment has mainly operated as intended although errors have been detected.
 Limited There are significant control weaknesses, which present a high risk to the control environment.
 The control environment has not operated as intended.
 Significant errors have been detected.
 No There are fundamental control weaknesses, which present an unacceptable risk to the control environment.
 The control environment has fundamentally broken down and is open to significant error or abuse.

 - 8.4 For the consultancy reviews, where Audit & Assurance is providing independent advice and support to departments during the implementation of new systems and procedures an opinion may be provided, which reflects progress on these developments.
-This opinion may contribute to the Head of Audit & Assurance's annual audit opinion. - 8.5 A final report containing management responses to any issues identified is subsequently distributed to: - The Director responsible for the area reviewed; - The Director of Finance (Section 151 Officer); - The Chief Executive (Limited Assurance Reports Only); and - Grant Thornton (the Council's external auditor) (All Reports). - 9.
-Monitoring Arrangements. - 9.1 The Audit & Assurance Plan will be monitored via weekly progress meetings of the Audit & Assurance management team, regular meetings with the Director of Finance and external audit.
-Periodic updates will also be provided to the Directorate Management Teams along with individual reports to relevant Senior Managers. - 9.2 The plan reflects the assurance need, however, it is recognised that priorities may be subject to change.
+This opinion may contribute to the Head of Audit & Assurance's annual audit opinion. - 8.5 A final report containing management responses to any issues identified is subsequently distributed to: - The Director responsible for the area reviewed; - The Director of Finance (Section 151 Officer); - The Chief Executive (Limited and No Assurance Reports only); and

+Grant Thornton (the Council's external auditor) (Limited and No Assurance Reports only).

+9. Monitoring Arrangements.

+- 9.1 The Audit & Assurance Plan will be monitored via weekly progress meetings of the Audit & Assurance management team, regular meetings with the Director of Finance and external audit.
+Individual reports will be issued to relevant senior managers and the Director of Finance. - 9.2 The plan reflects the assurance need, however, it is recognised that priorities may be subject to change.
 In addition to the contingency that is available, we accept that there may be a need to amend our planned audits during the year so that we continue to reflect the priorities and risks of the Council.
 We will discuss minor changes with the Director of Finance.
-Any significant matters that impact upon completion of the plan or require substantial changes will be reported to Management Board and to the Audit & Governance Committee. - 9.3 Report recommendations from individual audits are followed up to ensure they have been implemented as agreed.
+Any significant matters that impact upon completion of the plan or require substantial changes will be reported to Corporate Leadership Team and to the Audit & Governance Committee. - 9.3 Report recommendations from individual audits are followed up to ensure they have been implemented as agreed.
 This arrangement allows progress against the plan to be discussed, management actions confirmed, and ensures audit resources are directed towards priority areas.
-It is the responsibility of management to ensure that all agreed actions arising from

-- an audit report are implemented in accordance with the timetable agreed in the management action plan included in the audit report. - 9.4 Where we issue a limited or no assurance report we will undertake "standard" follow-ups after 3 months.
+It is the responsibility of management to ensure that all agreed actions arising from an audit report are implemented in accordance with the timetable agreed in the management action plan included in the audit report. - 9.4 Where we issue a limited or no assurance report we will undertake "standard" follow-ups after 3 months.
 For all other assurance reports, we will undertake a "standard" follow up after 6 months.
 Where we have particular concerns about the implementation of recommendations we will undertake further "physical" follow up exercises where documentation will be reviewed and further testing undertaken. - 9.5 In addition, summaries of finalised Audit & Assurance reports are presented to each Audit & Governance Committee meeting to provide an update of audit progress and coverage and to outline the key issues arising from this work.
 This also includes information on the implementation of agreed recommendations. - 9.6 The performance of Audit & Assurance will be measured against a suite of performance measures and reported on a quarterly basis to Audit & Governance Committee through the progress & outcomes report.
 The defined targets are: